“Prague is pretty”. I’ve heard more than one person say that. When you visit Prague, you’ll know what they mean.

 Prague is a hugely popular tourist destination.
 It can get very crowded, especially during peak seasons, so expect few quiet moments during your 3 days in Prague.
 With that said, it’s so uniquely beautiful with such great-tasting beer that you may not even mind!

 Like Barcelona, Prague is a city often cited in articles about overtourism.
 There’s a reason for that.
 It truly is an achingly beautiful city and perhaps the closest many of us will get to a real life fairy tale.

 I hope this Prague itinerary offers plenty of suggestions to help you plan your trip.
 If you have any questions, then feel free to let us know in the comments below.

-Thanks for reading and have an amazing time in Prague!
+Thanks for reading and have an amazing time visiting Prague!